Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/problem-set-git.md

 ## Preparation

-Clone this repo onto your own local machine.
+Clone this repo onto your own local machine to use during Parts 1-3.

 ## Part 1: Merge a Feature Branch into a Main Branch